 You can also connect to clients to get paid by ACH and stop guessing when those checks are going to show up.

-Merchant e-Solutions case study: a payment expert counts on Bill.com to handle its own payments
+Merchant e-Solutions case study: A payment expert counts on BILL to handle its own payments

 Merchant e-Solutions was drowning in paperwork and inefficiency, trying to manage the 400+ invoices it was receiving each month.

 BILL brought order to the chaos.
 Now, Merchant e-Solutions pays every vendor from the same digital dashboard, whether by check, card, ACH payment, or even international wire transfer.